 Entrepreneurs’ Relief: shares or securities: personal company

-A company will be an individual’s personal company if he or she holds at least -
+A company will be an individual’s “personal company” if the individual

-- 5% of the ordinary share capital of the company, and
+- holds at least 5% of the ordinary share capital of the company, and

-- that holding gives him or her at least 5% of the voting rights in the company.
+- that holding gives them at least 5% of the voting rights in the company.

-Where two or more persons hold shares jointly each person is to be treated as holding the appropriate proportion of the total holding and associated voting power.
-For example, where a husband and wife or civil partners own a joint 100% shareholding equally they are treated as each holding 50% of the shares and 50% of the voting power.
+Where two or more persons hold shares jointly, each person is to be treated as holding the appropriate proportion of the total holding and associated voting power.
+For example, where spouses or civil partners own a joint 100% shareholding equally, they are treated as each holding 50% of the shares and 50% of the voting power.

-Note however that shares held, or voting rights which an individual may be able to exercise, as a trustee of a settlement CANNOT be counted towards the individual’s 5% total.
-And a qualifying beneficiary of a settlement cannot include shares (and voting rights) held in the settlement in determining whether he or she holds the 5% necessary for the company to be his or her personal company.
+Note, however, that shares held, or voting rights which an individual may be able to exercise, in the capacity of a trustee of a settlement cannot be counted towards the individual’s 5% total held in his or her personal capacity.
+Similarly, a qualifying beneficiary of a settlement cannot include shares (and voting rights) held in the settlement in determining whether they hold the 5% necessary for the company to be their “personal company”.